simonireilly/dynamoDB-benchworx/README.md

-# dynamoDB benchworx
+# DynamoDB benchworx

-Building an open source dynamoDB CRUD application:
+Open source GUI for working with AWS DynamoDB.

 - 👍 Built on Electron for cross platform access
 - 🚀 Uses the aws-sdk v3 to have a small footprint